mentatbear/community_corps/ethics3.md

 6. I will keep promises I make.
 7. I have rights as a person.
 You do too.
 I will respect both our rights.
 8. I will not lie to myself or others.
+9. I will respect your right to share your opinions.
-9. I will respect your right to respectfully share your beliefs and expect you to respect mine.
+10. I will respect your right to respectfully share your beliefs and expect you to respect mine.
-10. I have a right to protect my own life using the methods and tools of my choosing.
+11. I will protect my life.
+I will respect Your right to live.
+12. I will not hate.
+Not Me or You.

+I am not alone.
+I am part of a community.

+A community that is there for each other.
+You are the same team.
+The same tribe.
+The same, more than you realize.

+I love Me.
+I love You and you, too.

-Peace through unity, peace through stength.1
+Peace through unity, peace through stength.

+I love Peace.
+End the War. by whatever means necessary.